Soimuen11/Dotfiles/wiki.md

 ### cutting videos
 ffmpeg -ss 00:01:00 -i input.mp4 -to 00:02:00 -c copy output.mp4

+### Burning subs to video
+NOTE: This solution "burns the subtitles" into the video, so that every viewer of the video will be forced to see them.

+Use the libass library (make sure your ffmpeg install has the library in the configuration --enable-libass).

+First convert the subtitles to .ass format:

+ffmpeg -i subtitles.srt subtitles.ass
+Then add them using a video filter:

+ffmpeg -i mymovie.mp4 -vf ass=subtitles.ass mysubtitledmovie.mp4

 ### Info source
 https://www.howtogeek.com/446706/how-to-create-a-screencast-on-linux/
 ffmpeg.org
+stackexchange

 ## Fuzzy Finders
 Find can be a slow command